-When I think of my childhood in Peoria, Illinois, I think of many persons, events, places.
-I think of my older sister and younger brother and sister, the life we shared living in the same white frame house all our time at home; of the polio disease that singled me out at age three and left its mark, separating me from my family for extended periods then and numerous times thereafter; of a hard-working dad who was an electrician by day and by night worked on repairing these new contraptions called televisions; of a mom who, though trained as a teacher, worked to make our home a home.
+When I think of my childhood in Peoria, I think of many persons, events, places.
+I think of my older sister and younger brother and sister, the life we shared living in the same white frame house all our time at home; of the polio disease that singled me out at age three and left its mark, separating me from my family for extended periods then and numerous times thereafter; of a hard-working dad who was an electrician by day and by night worked on repairing these new contraptions called televisions; of a mom who, though trained as a teacher, worked to make our home a home, and then became one of the first “lay” teachers at St. Mark’s School.

-I think of St. Mark’s, our parish and the hub of our life.
+St. Mark’s was our parish and the hub of our life.
 The seasonal liturgical rhythms resonated deeply in me, and the Eucharist in particular was an important connection, not only to God, but to others from whom I was often separated.

 I think of baseball, which I came to love when I was four or five years old.
 For years we played every day of the summer.
 It was a game where I could compensate pretty well for my weakened leg.
 We switched to football when it got too cold, and then to basketball.
 But in those early years, those were time-fillers until the “real” season (baseball) rolled around again.